Mark-Bugden/Fish-Physics/Cleaning Data/1024 sunbleak/readme.md

 # Summary
 This file collates and cleans the data contained in the *1024 sunbleak* subfolder of the *Data* folder.
 It also does some minor data exploration.
+Although the files are separated into subfolders on GitHub (for logistical reasons), they should be put in a single folder if you want to run this worksheet with minimal changes.

 Note: The file produces and saves a .csv file of the cleaned and collated data, but since the filesize is approximately 1000mb I can't upload it to GitHub.